 - 6 1/2 cups cooked hard-shelled winter squash, seeds and skins removed, flesh mashed

 - 2 cups coarsely chopped fresh cilantro, divided into1-cup portions

 Cut the leeks in half lengthwise.
 Wash all the layers very well to remove grit, then thinly slice.

 Heat the oil in a large heavy soup pot.
-Add the sliced leeks and saute' over medium heat for 5 or 6 minutes until they are well caramelized and beginning to brown.
+Add the sliced leeks and saute over medium heat for 5 or 6 minutes until they are softened and translucent, and beginning to brown.

-Sprinkle the top of each serving with the additional cup of cilantro and the pomegranate seeds.
+Sprinkle the top of each serving with the additional cup of cilantro.